 Their watch schedules coincided on December 28, 2019 when the Pacers visited the New Orleans Pelicans—Jrue’s former team.
 That Saturday night, the Smoothie King Center hosted a Holiday family gathering of epic proportions.

 Justin Holiday played four years at Washington and went undrafted.
 He’s played for the Philadelphia 76ers, Golden State Warriors, Atlanta Hawks, Chicago Bulls, New York Knicks, and Memphis Grizzlies before joining Indiana in 2019.

 Jrue Holiday played one year at UCLA and was selected 17th overall in the 2009 NBA Draft by the Philadelphia 76ers.
 After four years in Philly, Holiday was traded to New Orleans for Nerlens Noel and the Pelicans’ 2014 first-round draft pick.
 He’s grown into a solid player in NOLA and earned a bid to the 2013 NBA All-Star game.
-The Pelicans guard was named to the NBA All-Defensive First Team in 2018 and the NBA All-Defensive Second Team in 2019.
+The Bucks point guard was named to the NBA All-Defensive First Team in 2018 and 2021, and the NBA All-Defensive Second Team in 2019.

 Aaron Holiday played three years at UCLA and was the 23rd overall pick by the Pacers in 2018.
-He got his professional feet wet with 12.9 minutes per game as a rookie.
-He stepped into a bigger role during the 2019-20 season.
+The youngest Holiday brother is a sparkplug off the bench for Indiana.

-All three played at Campbell Hall High School in Los Angeles.
+All three played at Campbell Hall High School in Los Angeles, California.